Five ways Coronavirus is changing our viewing habits – and what they mean for advertisers

 In this new environment with lock downs in travel, airlines cutting capacity and seeking bailouts, it is not a surprise that the travel category is quickly reacting to withdraw from advertising.
 We need, however, to note that packaged goods advertising is yet to see a consistent decline, however there could be an issue around advertising goods that are not in store.

-At Kantar we are committed to helping our clients across the industry to better understand changing behaviours during the Coronavirus pandemic.
+At Kantar we are committed to helping our clients across the industry to better understand changing behaviors during the Coronavirus pandemic.
 In the days ahead we will provide further analysis of rapidly changing media environment.
 If you have a question about the impact on your media strategy – or to access some of this data - please get in touch here via the from to the right.